This site is dedicated to books on shoemaking and boot making, and tries to cover all aspects of this craft.

 Below is a list of authors and books available from this site, apart from me, Tim Skyrme.
 As well as links to shoe makers and footwear schools and colleges around the world.

 Those authors include George Koleff, a Master Shoemaker, and a well known teacher and educator from Adelaide, South Australia, whose books also cover boot and shoe design, as well as last building, and ugg boot making.
 George spent a lot of time teaching his skills.

 Frank Jones edited his industry standard book on pattern cutting, which has been revised and improved.
-It teaches pattern cutting based on the taped-last method, which is widely used around the world.
+It teaches pattern cutting based on the taped-last method, which is a method widely used around the world.

 Ron Edwards was an Australian collector of handcrafts, and his books on leatherwork, knot tying, and plaiting whips, and belts, are really useful, as well as his volumes on bushcraft and outback primitive living.